 Surrey Docks Farm Response to Covid-19

 Thank you for all your comments of support on social media and via email.
 We will get back to you as soon as we can and are thinking of you all.
-If you’d like to support us we’ll be adding more ways in the coming days, so do come back to this webpage.

 What is the Farm doing?